frostbitten/UserFrosting/README.md

 * Sass the css

 Screenshots

-(All page wrappers in in these preview are set to be "continer" rather than "container-fluid", but that's configurable)
+(All page wrappers in these preview are set to be "container" rather than "container-fluid", but that's configurable)

 Small desktop window